-Proposed MLs have been derived from the worst case scenario presented in Table 3.1, usually from the maximum concentration for children aged 2-12 years old, by use of the convention of rounding down to the nearest 1, 2, 5 or 10 mg/kg figure.
+Proposed MLs have been derived from the worst case scenario presented in Table 6, usually from the maximum concentration for children aged 2-12 years old, by use of the convention of rounding down to the nearest 1, 2, 5 or 10 mg/kg figure.

-From the above table, the proposed ML for hemp oil is 10 mg/kg; the proposed ML for hemp seed alone would be 20 mg/kg and the proposed ML for hemp flour is 8 mg/kg.
+From the above table, the proposed ML for hemp oil is 10 mg/kg; the proposed ML for hempseed alone would be 20 mg/kg.

-As hemp flour is a product of hemp seed and is the major food derived from hemp, the data from hemp flour was used and proposed ML rounded down to 5 mg/kg, and applied to both hemp seed and hemp flour.
+As hemp flour is a product of hempseed and is the major food derived from hemp, the data from hemp flour were used and the nearest whole number of 8 mg/kg was rounded down to 5 mg/kg, and applied to both hempseed and hemp flour.

-For hemp-based beverages, although the maximum concentration would be 0.1 mg/kg, it was concluded that 0.2 mg/kg would be appropriate because it is very unlikely that hemp-based beverages would replace all mammalian milk consumption.
-In other countries, hemp-based beverages are sold in 125 ml containers and it is therefore unlikely that it would be consumed in the large quantities that have been reported in the 1995 NNS for milk (1.4-1.6L).
+For hemp-based beverages, although the maximum concentration would be 0.1 mg/kg, it was concluded that 0.2 mg/kg would be appropriate because it is very unlikely that hempbased beverages would replace all mammalian milk consumption.
+In other countries, hempbased beverages are sold in smaller containers, up to one litre in volume, and it is considered unlikely that it would be consumed in the large quantities that have been reported in the 1995 NNS for milk (1.4-1.6L).